 Here’s the current breakdown for all tiers of Ally’s no-penalty CD:

 - 1.60% APY for deposits of $25,000 or more

 - 1.35% APY for deposits between $5,000 and $24,999.99

 - 1.15% APY for deposits of less than $5,000

-Apart from this change, the rest of our initial comparison is accurate as of January 3, 2017.
+This change has been reflected in our complete review of these products as of January 3, 2018.
 You can read the fine print and apply for Ally Bank’s no-penalty, 11-month CD here and for CIT Bank’s no-penalty, 11-month CD here.